 For now, rest assured knowing that the ESEA/NCLB requirements will continue in place until this law is reauthorized.
 Based on the bills that have been drafted, much of what is required under ESEA/NCLB will still be required after reauthorization, including parental notification.

-Learn more about the TransACT Parent Notices tool by requesting a demo.
+Learn more about compliant parent communication and the TransACT Parent Notices tool by downloading our ebook.